line/armeria/site/src/sphinx/server-cors.rst

 Configuring CORS via annotation
 -------------------------------

-Armeria provides a way to configure CORS via :api:`@CorsDecorator`, e.g.
+You can also configure CORS for :ref:`server-annotated-service` using the :api:`@CorsDecorator` annotation, e.g.

 .. code-block:: java